-School and home groups can explore the Center’s collections, architecture, and special exhibitions on an interactive guided tour.
-Tours of the collections encourage close looking, critical thinking, and creative evaluation.
-Upon request, tours can be customized to connect content from the collections to a class curriculum.
+Explore the Center’s collections, architecture, and special exhibitions on an interactive guided tour.
+Available to everyone, tours of the collections encourage close looking, critical thinking, and creative evaluation.
+Upon request, tours can be customized to connect content from the collections to specific interests or class curriculums.
 Classroom and homeschool teachers are welcome to bring their students and lead self-guided visits.
 The Education staff supports multiple visits throughout the year, when possible, as they enable students to gain confidence and comfort in developing visual literacy skills.
 Please consider the suggested tour topics below.

 Book a Tour (Public, Private Group, and School)

-If you would like to inquire about a tour, please submit your request online.
-We will need the following information:
+If you would like to inquire about a tour, please submit your request online, with the following information:

 - Mobile phone number

 - School name (if applicable)

 Please note that the Center requires at least three weeks’ notice for all school and docent-led tours.